AmitKumarDas/Decisions/blogs/maya_ops.md

 - [ ] Provide proper error messages for invalid operations
 - [ ] Operation steps can be ordered
 - [ ] Ability to package operations to be used by Upgrade Executor
-- [ ] Ability to package operations to be used as a replacement for RunTask(s)
 - [ ] Ability to package operations as a Docker image
 - [ ] Ability to package operations as a Kubernetes Job
 - [ ] Ability to package operations to be used by Litmus Executor